 In addition, departmental faculty strive to assist their postdoctoral fellows in obtaining permanent positions in the field of their choice.
 Mentors work closely with trainees on their writing skills, especially during manuscript and grant preparation, and teach them how to communicate with editors, revise manuscripts and respond to reviews.
 Moreover, postdoctoral fellows will present their work at local, national, and international meetings, thus providing valuable networking opportunities.

 Postdocs are also afforded the opportunity to directly mentor summer student interns as well as gain valuable didactic teaching experiences by presenting formal lectures during our Science Park Summer Program in Cancer Research.

 The Virginia Harris Cockrell Cancer Research Center at the University of Texas MD Anderson Cancer Center, Science Park, Department of Epigenetics and Molecular Carcinogenesis, Unit 116

 Mailing Address: P.O.
 Box 389, Smithville, Texas 78957

 Physical Address: 1808 Park Road 1C, Smithville, Texas 78957

 Please contact the Principal Investigator of the laboratory you wish to join.
 A list of our departmental faculty members, along with links to their research are listed here.
 Please note that Drs.
-Barton and Shi are located in Houston.
+Barton, Santos and Shi are located in Houston.

 Science Park is located adjacent to Buescher State Park near Smithville, Texas.
 We are about 45 minutes east of Austin and two hours west of Houston, located just north of Texas Highway 71.